byvasco/mk2swag.com/_pages/about-page.md

 ---
-layout: about
+layout: ''
-title: About Page
+title: About Pag
 intro: About intro
 content: About content
 published: false